-- CMTS Time Synchronization (SYNC) - Timing offset for the transmission of a Ranging Request (RNG-REQ) and any subsequent upstream transmissions. - Upstream\Control (US-CTL), as specified in section C.7.3. - The processing of UCD, MAP, and RNG-RSP messages that involve critical transmission parameters, as specified in section C.7.4.
+- CMTS Time Synchronization (SYNC) - Timing offset for the transmission of a Ranging Request (RNG-REQ) and any subsequent upstream transmissions. - Upstream Disable (UP-DIS), as specified in section C.7.3. - The processing of UCD, MAP, and RNG-RSP messages that involve critical transmission parameters, as specified in section C.7.4. - The Device Class Information Request (DCI-REQ) and Device Class Information Response (DCI-RSP) MAC management messages as described in [DOCSIS8].